dalealleshouse/javascript_customization/README.md

-# Quick JS
+# JavaScript Customization Demos

-This demo uses [QuickJS](https://bellard.org/quickjs/) to demonstrate how JavaScript engines work.
+This demo uses [QuickJS](https://bellard.org/quickjs/) to demonstrate the inner workings of JavaScript engines.

+## Build and Run the Demos

 1. Get the source